 Inclusion of Vulnerable Participants

-This study will include neonates admitted to the neonatal intensive care unit (NICU) who are considered vulnerable participants..
+This study will include neonates admitted to the neonatal intensive care unit (NICU) who are considered vulnerable participants.
 Due to the fragile nature of this population, the study will aim to minimize any potential risk, discomfort, or deviation from standard of care in the use of non-invasive doppler technology to monitor vital signs.
 The risk is considered minimal, meaning no greater than risks encountered with routine neonatal care and will be designed to minimize disruption and discomfort for the neonate.
 Informed consent will be obtained from the parents or legal guardians of all participants through a clear and thorough process.
-Participants may option to withdraw from the study at any time without impact on their medical care.
+Participants may optto withdraw from the study at any time without impact on their medical care.
 Exclusion criteria are established to avoid enrolling neonates with particularly high risk medical conditions or circumstances that would pose undue risk or affect accuracy of data collection that would impact study validity.

 Participation of Study Staff or Family Members